A detailed survival guide to Oktoberfest, Munich. What to wear, dates, location, tips & tricks, and hotels.

 For nonlocals (and let’s be honest: even for some locals) the Oktoberfest can be quite hard to navigate.
-As big and as popular as it is, there are many scams around it, quite a lot of no-gos and certainly, there are the famous beer halls of Oktoberfest that can be quite hard to get it.
-So here is a locals survival guide to Oktoberfest.
+As big and as popular as it is, there are many scams around it, quite a lot of no-gos and certainly, there are the famous beer halls of Oktoberfest that can be quite hard to get in.
+So here is your locals survival guide to Oktoberfest 2020 in Munich.

 Before you go, make sure to read my guide on how to spend one day in Munich.
 Oktoberfest is lovely, but there is more to Munich than just beer tents and booze.
 If you plan to stay longer, then absolutely check out this list of 50 things to do in Munich.